Advertising and Souvenirs

 of sense if you intend to allow your kids use it for their breakfast.

-Here's an example of different sizes of Elsie - the smaller one I'm pretty sure is an 'authorized'
+Here's an example of different sizes of Elsie - one smiling and one demure.

 Just as the standing Elsies were copied widely, so were the head versions.
 The blue and white ones